-First parade at 11:00 hours (11 A.M.) on the (?)
+First parade at 11.00 hours (11 A.M.) on the (?)
 April, 1919.
-"The latest order under martial law passed today makes i

 "The latest order under martial law passed today makes it unlawful for more than two persons to walk abreast on any constructed or clearly defined pavement or side-walk in such area.
 Disobedience to this order will be punished by special powers under martial law.
 It shall also be illegal for any male person to carry or be found in possession of an instrument known as a lathi.
 All persons disobeying this order will be arrested and tried by summary proceedings under martial law."